mrchughes/FEP_Local/Requirements/PDS-Integration.md

 This document provides comprehensive specifications for the Financial Entitlement Platform (FEP) application (implemented as MERN application) with particular focus on the integration with Personal Data Store (PDS) for verifiable credential management.
 The specification includes detailed requirements for application form handling, evidence uploads, and PDS integration.

+The FEP application is designed to be interoperable with any standards-compliant Personal Data Store implementation, not just those within this specific project.
+It follows established decentralized identity standards to ensure maximum compatibility with the broader PDS ecosystem.

 ## Table of Contents
 1. [System Overview](#system-overview)
 2. [Application Form Requirements](#application-form-requirements)